zadan7/househelp.ng/README.md

   - and also made the client Dashboard render only the house help request.

-- [] implementing email js, private keys are stored in ".env"
+- [] implemented email js in proposals, private keys are stored in ".env"

+- [] check Login.js for comment

   please check "Joblist.js" for comments please start cleaning up console messages they are too much and annoying please use more comments in your code